trixiahorner/honeyuser/README.md

 ![spray](https://github.com/trixiahorner/honeyuser/blob/main/images/h4.png?raw=true)
 <br>
 <br>
 The password spray actually authenticated 6 people, but it didn’t get Frank.
 This actually doesn’t matter.
-For our alert to trigger, all that matters is that authentication was *ATTEMPTED*.
+For the alert to trigger, all that matters is that authentication was *ATTEMPTED*.
 <br>
 <br>
 ### STEP 6: In our Event Viewer, we can see the alerts!